 - Due to COVID-19 and the inability to travel, Healy Consultants Group’s banking team negotiated with our Client’s bank and successfully waived the travel requirement.
 Our Client was thus obligated to sign the bank forms in front of a public notary.

 - Healy Consultants Group received the courier from our Client towards the end of July 2020 and proceeded to submit a quality corporate account application to our Client’s preferred bank branch.

 - By early August 2020, our Client’s preferred bank reverted requesting our Client to sign an additional FATCA form in order for the bank’s compliance department to complete their due diligence review.

 - Following receipt of the new FATCA form, and within one week, our Client’s preferred bank sent the new corporate bank account numbers and a welcoming email directly to our Client.

-- Healy Consultants Group PLC advised our Client on accounting and tax requirements and VAT obligations for their new Kenyan subsidiary.
+- Healy Consultants Group advised our Client on accounting and tax requirements and VAT obligations for their new Kenyan subsidiary.

-- In accordance with Kenya Companies Act, Healy Consultants Group PLC as our Client’s Kenya company secretary, collated and kept safe all corporate documents including certificate of incorporation, M&AA, tax certificates and business license of our Client’s Kenyan company.
+- In accordance with Kenya Companies Act, Healy Consultants Group as our Client’s Kenya company secretary, collated and kept safe all corporate documents including certificate of incorporation, M&AA, tax certificates and business license of our Client’s Kenyan company.